ChrisPenner/focus/README.md

 ## TODO

+- [ ] Generate help and examples from source
 - [ ] ability to zip/cartesian product selectors (for paste-like things)
 - [ ] figure out how to typecheck JSON union types
 - [ ] allow failing exit code on view on non-matches